majovanilla/pet-adoption/README.md

 The app renders a list of pets and the user can filter them by type, gender, size, and age.
 When you click on the name of the pet, you can see the detailed information about the animal and how to adopt it (contact information).npm

+You can watch a video of me explaining the video [here](https://www.loom.com/share/19850f2e1b0e419eb688f1ef77f07eaf)

 ![screenshot](./images/sc1.png)
 ![screenshot](./images/sc1.png)